alphaee/ISP/README.md

 *To-Do*
 - Implement different kinds of enemies.
+  -Back and Forth poison trail still buggy.
+Need to work on merging too.
 - Enemy images/Background images need to be done
 - Animate character die and enemies merge and die

 *Update Log*

+7/7/15
+-Fixed Back and Forth movement.

 7/6/15
 - New enemy created called Back and Forth